How I Create a Super Simple Budget That’s Easy to Maintain

 It’s similar to the standard zero-based budget, but there are a few key differences that make it easier to manage.

 Disclaimer: This is general information only.
-In this blog, I share my savings and budget planning and what works for us.
+In this blog, I share my personal savings and budget stories and what works for us.
 You should always consult a qualified financial expert when making money decisions (not a random stranger on the internet like me – or even your mate at the pub).

 But before I get into my system, let me briefly explain how the standard zero-based budget works.